HotswapProjects/HotswapAgentPages/pages/mydoc/mydoc_plugin_jbossmodules.md

 toc: false
 ---

-Add extraClassPath from hotswap-agent.properties to org.jboss.modules.ModuleClassLoader.
-Therefore extraClassPath can be used for all enviroments based on this jsboss's class loader (WildFly).
+Add extraClassPath from hotswap-agent.properties to org.jboss.modules.ModuleClassLoader, so that all application servers (JBossAS, WildFly) based on jboss's module classloader can use HotswapAgent's **extraClassPath**.

 Configuration
 -------------